 CA AB 488 Requirements for online fundraising in the state of California

-The state of California has issued a new set of regulations regarding online charitable fundraising that impacts nonprofits using online fundraising platforms and any charitable solicitation activities within the state.
+Effective in 2024, the state of California issued a new set of regulations regarding online charitable fundraising that impacts nonprofits using online fundraising platforms and any charitable solicitation activities within the state.

 California Gov. Code Section 12599.9, and a recently issued set of regulations at Cal.
 Code Regs., tit.
 11 §§ 314-323, impose a series of special new requirements for online charitable fundraising.